dylanaraps/taskrunner.nvim/Readme.md

 # taskrunner.nvim

 taskrunner is a simple plugin for Neovim that adds a :Task cmd that runs gulp/grunt in a terminal split.

-It supports gulp/grunt's cmdline flags:
+The plugin only works with Neovim because it makes use of neovim's built in terminal splits to create the taskrunner split.
+If installed in regular vim the plugin won't do anything.

 The plugin works best with [Vim-rooter](https://github.com/airblade/vim-rooter) which sets the current working directory of the files you open to the nearest .git folder.
 You can also configure Vim-Rooter to set your working directory to the nearest gulp/gruntfile!

-The plugin only works with Neovim because it makes use of neovim's built in terminal splits to create the taskrunner split.

 ![Gulp](https://raw.githubusercontent.com/dylanaraps/taskrunner.nvim/master/screenshots/gulp.png)